 A design system only matters if people use it.
 We collaborated closely with developers, content creators, and marketing specialists to ensure the new standards could be practically implemented across all digital platforms—the main website, internal tools, email communications, and partner-facing resources.

 This collaboration surfaced implementation challenges early.
-Some beautiful design choices proved technically expensive; we adjusted.
-Some developer concerns revealed edge cases we hadn’t considered; we expanded the system.
+Some design choices proved technically expensive; we adjusted.
+Developer concerns revealed edge cases we hadn’t considered; we expanded the system.
 The final result reflected both design aspiration and engineering pragmatism.

 We provided training and documentation to help various sub-organizations adopt the new standards.
 Brand consistency across a large organization requires more than guidelines—it requires accessible resources, clear examples, and ongoing support for the people doing the implementation work.